Skip to main content

 • the current model and underlying driver for each route

-• coarse route capabilities such as multimodal input, native web search, image generation support, and image editing support
+• route capabilities such as multimodal input, native web search, image generation support, image editing support, audio generation support, and transcription support

 This is why one daemon can run: